PhysiCell-Tools/python-loader/man/docstring/mcds.make_ome_tiff.md

             function to transform chosen mcds output into an 1[um] spaced czyx (channel, z-axis, y-axis, x-axis) ome tiff file or numpy array, one substrate or cell_type per channel.
-            a ome tiff file is more or less: a numpy array, containing the image information and a xml, containing the microscopy metadata information, like the channel labels.
+            an ome tiff file is more or less: a numpy array, containing the image information and a xml, containing the microscopy metadata information, like the channel labels.